top of page

 WHAT IS A MEDICARE ADVANTAGE NETWORK?

 In limited counties, there are Medicare Private-Fee-for-Service plans.
 These plans may or may not include Part D. How you access care is also different.
-While this plan type was very common in the past, it has been slowly phased out in most areas.
+While this plan type was once prevalent, it has been gradually phased out in most areas.

-Some people may feel like the rules restrict or limit them in ways that are disagreeable.
-However, others are willing to abide by the rules if they find a plan with an attractive low premium.
+Some people may feel that the rules restrict or limit them in ways they find disagreeable.
+However, others are willing to abide by the rules if they see a plan with an attractive low premium.

 It’s a personal choice.
 If you are deciding between Medicare Advantage and Original Medicare with a Medicare Supplement plan, you’ll want to consider some of the rules before you enroll.